Home > what are seed potatoes

 Definition of Seed Potatoes

-Seed potatoes are essentially the "seeds" of a potato plant.
-They are small tubers which contain the genetic material necessary for producing potato plants.
+Seed potatoes are small tubers.
+They contain the genetic material necessary for producing potato plants.
 These tubers are carefully selected and grown under controlled conditions.
 They are disease-free and genetically pure.

 What Do Seed Potatoes Look Like?